-- (a) This Section shall govern procurement of the following Building Inspection Division-related services used as a part of services performed under the supervision of the Chief of the Building Inspection Division (the "Division Chief"): - (1) Plan reviews.

-- (2) Building inspections. - (3) Such other Building Inspection Division services as may be approved by the Director. - (b) The Director shall establish and update from time to time a list of qualified, interested and available sources of the Building Inspection Division-related services which the Division Chief finds are reasonably likely to be required, on a recurring basis.
+- (a) This Section shall govern procurement of the following Building Inspection Division-related services used as a part of services performed under the supervision of the Chief of the Building Inspection Division (the "Division Chief"): - (1) Plan reviews. - (2) Building inspections. - (3) Such other Building Inspection Division services as may be approved by the Chief. - (b) The Chief shall establish and update from time to time a list of qualified, interested and available sources of the Building Inspection Division-related services which the Division Chief finds are reasonably likely to be required, on a recurring basis.
 The Committee shall establish the list using the procedures in Section 126.302.
-As used in this subsection, the term qualified shall mean that an individual performing such Building Inspection Division-related services is properly licensed and authorized to

-- (c) No individual, corporation, partnership, joint venture or other legal entity, or any employee thereof may perform any Building Inspection Division-related service including any plan review, building inspection or any other service on plans or projects which the individual, corporation, partnership, joint venture or other legal entity, or any employee thereof designed, permitted or has or had any ownership interest of any kind. - (d) Whenever the Division Chief requires a Building Inspection Division-related service, he shall: - (1) If a list of qualified, interested and available sources of that service has been established, procure or cause the procurement of the services from a source on the list. - (2) If no list has been established, procure the services from a qualified source in consultation with the Director. - (3) Ensure that the City is held harmless with respect to the City's obligation to make the payment from the contractor builder or other person requesting the supplementary outside service.
+As used in this subsection, the term qualified shall mean that an individual performing such Building Inspection Division-related services is properly licensed and authorized to perform such services under applicable provisions of the Florida Statutes and rules and regulations relative thereto. - (c) No individual, corporation, partnership, joint venture or other legal entity, or any employee thereof may perform any Building Inspection Division-related service including any plan review, building inspection or any other service on plans or projects which the individual, corporation, partnership, joint venture or other legal entity, or any employee thereof designed, permitted or has or had any ownership interest of any kind. - (d) Whenever the Division Chief requires a Building Inspection Division-related service, he shall: - (1) If a list of qualified, interested and available sources of that service has been established, procure or cause the procurement of the services from a source on the list. - (2) If no list has been established, procure the services from a qualified source in consultation with the Chief.
+The public notice or advertisement shall be forwarded to the Chief prior to publication.
+Receipt of responses shall be forwarded to the Division within one business day.
+The Chief shall include such public notice, advertisement, and responses on the next PSEC agenda for informational purposes.
+Once awarded, the Division Chief shall notify the Chief within one business day, and the Chief shall include the awarding of the service on the next PSEC agenda for informational purposes.
+The notifications set forth in this subsection (d) shall not create the requirement for any notices or advertisements not otherwise required by this Chapter 126.

+- (3) Ensure that the City is held harmless with respect to the City's obligation to make the payment from the contractor builder or other person requesting the supplementary outside service.
 In the event the contractor builder's check is returned for insufficient funds or if payment is refused for any other reason, the party requesting the requesting the service and the party agreeing to provide the service shall agree in writing to hold the City and its employees harmless with respect to the payment for services. - (4) Ensure that the service provider maintains the appropriate insurance coverages necessary to protect the City, the provider and the person/entity requesting the service during the applicable time periods. - (5) Ensure that the service provider and party requesting the service indemnifies, defends and holds the City harmless for all acts and omissions occurring in connections with the procurement and delivery of services.